SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 #default
 All rows are editable at once and the rows do not switch between display and edit mode automatically.
 You have full control over how the editing is enabled, saved, cancelled etc. In this example we use custom buttons but you can also use auto-save or custom logic.

-See the [custom feature section](#build-a-custom-feature) on how to build a custom feature.

 :component-example{name="EditingInline" layout="fullWidth"}
 ::